 The currently supported extension types are:

 While k6 has built-in support for many popular output backends, this list will undoubtedly not be exhaustive.
 Support for new systems and novel ways of handling the metric data generated by k6 can be easily added with Output extensions.
-These receive metric samples from k6, and are able to do any processing or further dispatching.
+These receive metric samples from k6 and can do any processing or further dispatching.

 k6 extensions work for local execution, i.e. running a script with a k6 binary built by xk6 on your own infrastructure.
 The k6 Kubernetes operator also supports custom k6 binaries with extensions.